'Cities they are a-changing.'

 Many of our modern challenges come to surface in cities and urban areas.
-Think of climate change, energy transition, circularity of materials and social cohesion.
+One could think of climate change, the energy transition, circularity of materials and social cohesion.
 Cities on the other hand offer a great scale, resilience and energy to find solutions for many of these challenges.

 In the project, the philosophy and approach of the maker movement are applied to the development of circulair economy city models.
 The flows of materials through our cities and how to get a grip on them, are crucial topics of the research.